cloudmesh/technologies/chapters/tech/datafu.md

 a common scheme for partitioning temporal data.

-Summary added by Jay Stockwell fa18-523-61
+## New

-DataFu is a collection of libraries developed by Apache that aid in the use of data mining and statistical methods within big data environments such as Hadoop [@www-DataFu].
+DataFu [@www-DataFu] is a collection of libraries developed by Apache that aid in the use of data mining and statistical methods within big data environments such as Hadoop.
 Datafu consists of two main libraries; Pig, which is a collection of user defined functions, and Hourglass, a processing framework within a tool called MapReduce.
 The Pig library began and was open sourced in 2010.
 During the last